intellectivelab/docs.intellectivelab.com/_docs/development/unity-api/error-codes.md

 ---
 # Overview

-Unity has static list of error codes that may be returned in error cases.
+Unity has a static list of error codes that may be returned in error cases.

-## OAuth 2.0 Endpoints
+# OAuth 2.0 Endpoints

 | Code        | Description                                       |
 |:------------|:--------------------------------------------------|